Welcome to Healthy Weight Week!

 Just What is a Healthy Weight?

-In the three years since Green Mountain at Fox Run became the official host of Healthy Weight Week, perhaps the most common question we’ve heard about the week is, “Just what is a healthy weight?”
+Since Green Mountain at Fox Run became the official host of Healthy Weight Week, perhaps the most common question we’ve heard about the week is, “Just what is a healthy weight?”

 Most often this comes from someone who has struggled with unrealistic expectations around weight – namely the thin ideal.
 They want to make sure it’s not another name for one-size-fits-all beliefs.